huddybuddy321/RemoteState/README.md

 Remote State is a lightweight library that simplifies the process of replicating a server state to clients.

-Read the [documentation](https://huddybuddy321.github.io/RemoteState/) for more information.
+Read the [documentation](https://huddybuddy321.github.io/RemoteState/) for more information on Remote State.

 ## Basic Example